- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Non-residents with LTCGs from share sales must disclose them in Section B7 of the ITR-2 form and Section B8 of the ITR-3 form.

 The disclosure of LTCG in ITR depends on how an individual treats his income from mutual funds in ITR.
-If you still don’t know how to report your capital gains in ITR, you can choose our CA-assisted ITR filing service and relieve yourself of your tax worries.
+If you still don’t know how to report your capital gains on shares in ITR, you can choose our CA-assisted ITR filing service and relieve yourself of your tax worries.

 Other than the exemptions mentioned above, there are various other ways you can save your capital gain taxes.
 If you want to find out about more such tax-saving investment options, get in touch with our tax experts, who navigate through 300+ provisions to find the best one for your tax situation.
 Hire a Tax Expert Now!